MicrosoftDocs/sdk-api/sdk-api-src/content/dshowasf/nn-dshowasf-iconfigasfwriter.md

 ## -description

+\[The feature associated with this page, [DirectShow](/windows/win32/directshow/directshow), is a legacy feature.
+It has been superseded by [MediaPlayer](/uwp/api/Windows.Media.Playback.MediaPlayer) and [IMFMediaEngine](/windows/win32/api/mfmediaengine/nn-mfmediaengine-imfmediaengine). **MediaPlayer** and **IMFMediaEngine** have been optimized for Windows 10 and Windows 11.
+Microsoft strongly recommends that new code use **MediaPlayer** and **IMFMediaEngine** instead of **DirectShow**, when possible.
+Microsoft suggests that existing code that uses the legacy APIs be rewritten to use the new APIs if possible.\]

 The <code>IConfigAsfWriter</code> interface configures the <a href="/windows/desktop/DirectShow/wm-asf-writer-filter">WM ASF Writer</a> filter.
 It provides methods for getting and setting the profiles and indexing mode.